-Advantages of a Limited Liability Partnership (LLP):
+Here are the Advantages of a Limited Liability Partnership (LLP):

-Disadvantages of a Limited Liability Partnership (LLP):
+Here are the Disadvantages of a Limited Liability Partnership (LLP):

 With so many advantages, no wonder it is increasingly popular among entrepreneurs!
 Click here to view a 2-party Limited Liability Partnership (LLP) Agreement Template and create your own now!